UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Introduction

-Once arrangement is determined, consult with the Audiovisual Archivist or Technical Services archivist to decide which method to use to gather and enter item-level metadata into Jitterbug.
+Once arrangement is determined, consult with the audiovisual srchivist or Technical Services processing archivist to decide which method to use to gather and enter item-level metadata into Jitterbug.
 Jitterbug is accessible to authorized users with an Onyen and Onyen password at the following link:

 https://jitterbug.lib.unc.edu/